When you’re building your marketing strategy for a dating site, you must take into account this simple fact:

 Another way to convert with delight is to create an interactive marketing funnel that helps your prospects to better understand their dating goals.
 Take, for example, this questionnaire we’ve created.
 The user gets a chance to fine-tune their goals and find the best dating site to fit these goals.

 Another thing many brands overlook is the need to cater to mobile users.
 If you’re looking to attract users to your dating site, the need for a mobile strategy becomes even more urgent.
 One trend discussed often on this blog is Google’s migration to mobile-first indexing.
 Google moved in this direction after observing 2 years ago that mobile searches had overtaken desktop searches.

 For brands, the challenge is converting users on mobile.
 For this reason, having a mobile-optimized site is important.
-If the end goal is to get users to download a mobile app, then a mobile-optimized landing page with a link to your dating site on the App Store or Google Store is crucial.
+If the end goal is to get users to download a mobile app, then a mobile-optimized landing page with a link to your dating site on the App Store or Google Play is crucial.

 Think about engaging funnels that will give added value to your potential clients.
 This can be a nice questionnaire, survey, game, etc. Make it delightful, quick, and mobile responsive.